 Since the Azerbaijani delegation refused to sign the Protocol without President Aliyev’s consent, the parties to the negotiation reached an agreement whereby the space for Jalilov’s signature would be left blank until approval from Baku was obtained.
 President Aliyev was in Brussels on an official visit during the Bishkek meeting.
 When he returned to Baku on May 8, Vladimir Kazimirov, Ambassador-at-Large and Plenipotentiary Representative of the President of the Russian Federation to the Nagorno-Karabakh conflict-resolution process and head of the Russian mediation mission, also visited Azerbaijan to negotiate the Bishkek Protocol with the Azerbaijani President.
 After a long negotiation, the Azerbaijani side concluded that it would sign the Protocol if two changes were made to the document.[3]

+As a result, the Azerbaijani side signed the document with two additions on May 8, 1994.
+In the 5th paragraph of the Bishkek Protocol, the words “captured territories” were replaced by the words “occupied territories” and it was noted that the observers to be deployed on the front line after the ceasefire would be the “international observer mission.”[4]
 Regarding the importance of the Bishkek Protocol, Russian Ambassador Vladimir Kazimirov stated years later that at the time no other international institutions apart from the CIS were seriously interested in the normalization of relations and stopping the armed conflict between Azerbaijan and Armenia.
 He also stated the following:

 The Bishkek meeting and protocol have quite undeservedly diverted the attention of the press and even researchers from a more important document – the CIS Council of Heads of State declaration of 15 April 1994, which for the first time highlighted the prime importance and urgency of an end to the bloodletting in such categorical terms and at such a level.
 Aliyev and Ter-Petrosyan were in agreement with this document, something which happened rarely.
 This made it possible to step up the mediating efforts of Russian diplomacy, which were crowned with success a month later.[5]

 Regarding the Protocol, Nicholas Miller argued that even though several issues were listed in the Bishkek Protocol for subsequent resolution, the document did not address the causes of the Nagorno-Karabakh conflict between the two South Caucasian republics, nor did it offer an assessment of the possible consequences of the fighting.
-According to Miller, the protocol, which Russia backed to preserve its interests in its southern neighborhood, just suggested to the parties to the conflict that the continuation of the military confrontation was against their interests.[7]
+According to Miller, the protocol, which Russia backed to preserve its interests in its southern neighborhood, just suggested to the parties to the conflict that the continuation of the military confrontation was against their interests.[6]
+Consequently, whether Russian-backed or not, the Bishkek Protocol procured the ceasefire agreement signed between Azerbaijan and Armenia on May 12, 1994, which stopped the deadly military confrontation between the parties to the conflict and avoided the expelsion of the Azerbaijanis from their historical places and the massacre of civilian Azerbaijanis by the Armenian forces.

 [1] “Bishkek Protocol,” May 5, 1994, Peace Agreements Database; https://www.peaceagreements.org/view/310.
-Accessed on December 3, 2022.
+Accessed on December 3, 2024.

 [2] De Waal, Black Garden, p.
 238.